CMST 2BB3 Culture&Communication

 Take-home midterm exam (2000 words)

 March 3, on A2L (drop box)

 Final Exam, KEY CONCEPTS only, cumulative

 Assignments explanation and expectations:

 Attendance and participation: you must attend all lectures and seminars and are required to come prepared (i.e., having done the week’s readings).
-Earning a passing grade will require active participation (either through actively taking part in the oral discussions or through participation in the Top Hat virtual discussions during the seminar class).
+Earning a passing grade will require active participation.
+If for any reason you are unable to speak in front of the class, please come and talk to me to discuss alternatives.

 Policy on Missed Work, Extensions, and Late Penalties:

 Late submission policy: Late assignments for this class will be accepted without penalty within 5 days from the official deadline.
 After the passing of the five-day gratis period, I am not going to accept late assignments.
 If you choose to use the five-day gratis period for submission of your assignments, you are not allowed to use MSAF in pursuit of further extensions.